dmartorell/trouble-game/README.md

 - ✅ Roll of 6 extra turn logic with correct TROUBLE game rules
 - ✅ Turn timeout handling with 15-second timer and visual warnings
 - ✅ Double Trouble (XX) spaces with unlimited chaining implementation
+- ✅ Roll of 1 special rule allowing all other players to move to START
+- ✅ Warp space pairs with teleportation mechanics and animations
+- ✅ Opponent capture mechanics with dramatic shrink/fade animations

 ### Phase 1: Foundation (100% Complete - 12/12 tasks) ✅
 - ✅ Navigation structure with Expo Router